Ammizen/Ammizen/README.md

-Hiya!
 My name is Ammizen, I'm an indie game designer, instrumentation technician, and freelance offensive security researcher.
 I'm currently working on a few different projects, so replies may be a little slow but feel free to reach out to me via any of the methods provided below!

 I specialize in c-like languages, though I'm always learning new techniques, and looking to learn new languages.